JamesPImes/pyTRS/readme.md

 Basically, it's intended for land professionals (right-of-way agents, petroleum land managers, GIS analysts, etc.), land records personnel, or anybody who might work with large datasets of land descriptions that would be more usefully broken out into a table or spreadsheet of township, range, section, description, lots, aliquots, etc.

-A few notable implementations [are showcased here](https://github.com/JamesPImes/pyTRS/blob/master/guides/guides/implementations.md).
+A few uses and examples [are showcased here](https://github.com/JamesPImes/pyTRS/blob/master/guides/guides/examples.md).

 ## License